Live Cell Imaging for Your Incubator

-The HoloMonitor M4 live cell imaging system is designed to visualize and quantify adherent cells over time.
-The system software, App Suite, allows researchers to create publication-ready images, videos and diagrams of cellular behavior, using a range of applications — all label-free.
+Developed by and for cell biologists, the HoloMonitor microscope system is designed to in vitro visualize and quantify adherent cells over time in an live cell incubator environment.
+The App Suite imaging and data analysis software allows researchers to create publication-ready images, videos and diagrams of cellular drug response and behavior, using a range of applications — all label-free.

 Visualizes and Quantifies Cellular Events

-HoloMonitor is designed to generate both visual elements and quantitative data.
+HoloMonitor generates both visual elements and quantitative data.
 Visual elements, such as sequences of images and videos, illustrate cellular events taking place during the experiment, while quantitative data put numbers on what can be seen with the human eye.

-From visual information in the holographic images, the data are translated by sophisticated software algorithms into morphological parameters — optical cell volume, thickness, texture and many more — to provide kinetic cell analyses.
+From visual information in the holographic microscope images, the data is translated by sophisticated software algorithms into morphological parameters — optical cell volume, thickness, texture and many more — to provide kinetic cell analysis in your cell incubator.

 Ed Luther, Supervisor